 Broadly speaking, there are two ways to drive targeted traffic to your online store

-- Organic or content driven marketing.
+- Optimising ecommerce funnel with organic or content driven marketing.

-Organic or content driven marketing
+Optimizing an ecommerce funnel with organic or content driven marketing

 If you know your target audience well, then you really understand their pain points or problems, or the fact that why are they searching for a solution on the Internet.

 Offer them solutions to their problems with your content.
 Content marketing is a highly effective way to bring a large amount of targeted traffic to your e-commerce website when you are on budget.